OmerKural/logistic-regression-project/README.md

 ## The Making of The Project

 ### 1 - Analysing the data
-Before starting to coded the actual project I had to analyse the `advertising.csv` data with the `pandas` library.
+Before starting to code the actual project I had to analyse the `advertising.csv` data with the `pandas` library.

 ```py
 import pandas as pd